merunga/hablemosquechua-web/english.md

 ## ¿can i participate in the @hq team?

 Currently @hq is maintained by @sankaypillo, @marianocrowe and @kikomayorga.
 Nevertheless, the idea is that we can rotate the group of administrators, incorporating other quechua speaking enthusiasts to collaborate with the innitiative.
-If you speak or write in quechua and you are interested in actively taking part and become a deejay/community manager for @hq for some season, you can become quechua poet and co-promoter at @hq!
+If you speak or write in quechua and you are interested in actively taking part and become a deejay/community manager for @hq for some season, you can become a co-promoter at @hq!
 To discuss this possibility contact [@sankaypillo](http://twitter.com/sankaypillo) and let us try out with your new DJ/CM talent in the beginning of 2014.

-## ¿which quechua does the platform currently use?

-* (needs update - in the meantime @hq is explring with the inclusion of comparissons between different quechua dialects as well)

-(written in quechua by @sankaypillo early in early 2012, translated into english)
-> About spelling and vocals (5) used by @hq: @hq opts and asks for understanding on using mainly quechua language form the Cusco-Collao region, and so also for disseminating the unified writing.
-We know that quechua isn`t spoken nor written the same everywhere, be because government entities or liguists promote one or another way of writing.
-We respect the persons who contact us and protest when something is not "well written".
-We know it is important tu study and recognize the different variants across Perú and Latin América, but for now, we are a team of volunteers that explores the possibilities for our ancient language inside technological contexts.
-It is in our plans to increment the functionality of the robot to specify variants and special cases that exist across the quechua speaking community in Latin America.

->¡We thank for your understanding!

 ## ¿who takes care of @hablemosquechua?